NVIDIA/modulus/README.md

 | [**torch.multiprocessing**](https://pytorch.org/docs/stable/multiprocessing.html) | Python multiprocessing, but with magical memory sharing of torch Tensors across processes.
 Useful for data loading and Hogwild training |
 | [**torch.utils**](https://pytorch.org/docs/stable/data.html) | DataLoader and other utility functions for convenience |

-Usually, PyTorch is used either as:
+Usually, Modulus is used either as:

-- A replacement for NumPy to use the power of GPUs.
+- A complementary tool to Pytorch when exploring AI for SciML and AI4Science applications.
-- A deep learning research platform that provides maximum flexibility and speed.
+- A deep learning research platform that provides scale and optimal performance on NVIDIA GPUs.

 Elaborating Further: